zbmed-semtec/hybrid-doc-relevance-training/README.md

 + -o/ --output : File path for the output 4 column WMD distance matrix.
 + -c/ --models_count : Number of word2vec models that have been created to be evaluated on the WMD distance matrix.

-For example, if you are running the code from the code folder and have the RELISH relevance matrix in the data folder, run the WMD distance creation for all hyperparameters as:
+For example, if you are running the code from the code folder and have the RELISH relevance matrix in the data folder, run the WMD creation for all hyperparameters as:

 ```
 python3 code/generate_wmd_similarity.py -i data/RELISH/Tokenized_Input/RELISH_Tokenized_Sample.npy -dict data/dic_MeShIDtoPMID_2022628.tsv -r data/relevance_w2v_blank.tsv -mod data/ -o data/wmd_distance/w2v_relevance -c 18